 If your home has a basement with windows, you know that they are sometimes strangely designed (for instance, hopper, glass block, and awning windows) and are often much shorter than the windows throughout the rest of your home.
 They’re sometimes oddly shaped since many builders squeeze openings into their basement design plans to add extra light.

 The easiest way to find blinds for short basement windows is with custom blinds and drapery made to fit the window’s exact measurements.
 You can customize your blinds using any materials to fit your style, such as metal, vinyl, and wood.
-Today, you can even use faux wood to create custom horizontal blinds.
+Today, you can even use moisture resistant finishes to create custom Faux Wood Blinds.

 To learn more about specialty window solutions by 3 Day Blinds, schedule a FREE in-home design consultation.